 If your laminate cabinet doors have gouges and scratches on them, it might take away from the look of the room.
 Don’t let this be the case!
 Fill the cracks and seams with seam filler.
 Once you fill the crack or gouge, wet your fingertip and smooth the area.
 Then, allow it to dry, and you will be golden.

-Following these tips for how to fix a laminate cabinet door will help make the room everything you want it to be.
+Following these tips for how to repair chipped laminate cabinets will help make the room everything you want it to be.
 And remember, if you need to replace the laminate, take a look at our website, where we have Wilsonart premium laminate available for purchase.